dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ---
 title: Secondary DNS with DNSMadeEasy
 excerpt: Secondary DNS can be complicated to set up.
-We've simplified things with provider specific settings for DNSMadeEasy.
+We simplify it with provider specific settings for DNSMadeEasy.
 categories:
 - Secondary DNS
 ---

-# Secondary DNS configuration with DNSMadeEasy
+# Secondary DNS Configuration with DNSMadeEasy

 For an overview of SecondaryDNS, have a look at [our introduction article](/articles/secondary-dns).